shader-slang/slang/docs/target-compatibility.md

 Means fully featured bool support.
 CUDA has issues around bool because there isn't a vector bool type built in.
 Currently bool aliases to an int vector type.

 On CPU there are some issues in so far as bool's size is not well defined in size an alignment.
 Most C++ compilers now use a byte to represent a bool.
 In the past it has been backed by an int on some compilers.

+## `[unroll]`

+The unroll attribute allows for unrolling `for` loops.
+At the moment the feature is dependent on downstream compiler support which is mixed.
+In the longer term the intention is for Slang to contain it's own loop unroller - and therefore not be dependent on the feature on downstream compilers.

+On C++ this attribute becomes SLANG_UNROLL which is defined in the prelude.
+This can be predefined if there is a suitable mechanism.

+Slang does have a mechanism to [unroll loops directly within Slang code](languge-reference/06-statements.md), in the section `Compile-Time For Statement`.